 Photo by ASHOK SWAROOP KALLADA from Getty Images

-Munnar is a paradise for nature lovers with its lush green tea plantations and rolling hills.
+Munnar is a paradise for nature lovers with its lush green tea plantations and rolling hills covered in mist.
 The town is famous for its tea estates, where you can take guided tours and learn about tea production.
-Windermere Estate, a converted planter’s home, offers the most atmospheric stays amid working tea gardens.
-The estate’s home-style meals showcase local spices and produce.
+Windermere Estate, a converted planter’s home dating back tothe colonial era, offers the most atmospheric stays amid working tea gardens.
+The estate’s home-style meals showcase local spices and organic produce from the plantation.

 Popular attractions include Eravikulam National Park, home to the endangered Nilgiri Tahr, and Mattupetty Dam, which offers scenic views and boat rides.
-February’s cool weather makes it an excellent time for trekking and sightseeing, with options like the Anamudi Peak trek providing breathtaking panoramic views.
+February’s cool weather makes it an excellent time for trekking and sightseeing, with options like the Anamudi Peak trek (South India’s highest peak at 2,695 m) providing breathtaking panoramic views of the Western Ghats.
+Visit the Tea Museum to learn about the region’s colonial tea heritage.

 Getting There: